DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - 8.2.9 Code repositories
     - Software development is a collaborative effort, and larger projects require teams of devs working simultaneously on different parts
+    - Code repositories may be used to manage the distribution and updating of code libraries
     - Code repositories support collaborations, acting as a central storage point for source code
-        - github, bitbucket, and sourceforge are examples of systems that provide version control, bug tracking, web hosting, release management, and communications functionality
+        - github, bitbucket, and sourceforge are examples of systems that provide 📝version control, bug tracking, web hosting, release management, and communications functionality

 - 8.2.10 Application security testing (e.g., Static Application Security Testing (SAST), Dynamic Application Security Testing (DAST))
     - 📗**Static Application Security Testing (SAST)**: (Inside Out) AKA static analysis, tools and technique to help identify software defects (e.g. data type errors, loop/structure bounds violations, unreachable code) or security policy violations and is carried out by examining the code without executing the program (or before the program is compiled)